IATI/IATI-Extra-Documentation/en/activity-standard/overview/activity-file.rst

 In version 2.01, the following must also be considered:

 * It is recommended that a single *activity-file* does not exceed 40MB in file size.
+* It is encouraged to segment there data into meaningful chunks, but the guidance to segment by country is no longer necessarily considered to be best practice.
 * The order of the elements presented in an *activity-file* must follow the order set out in the schema.
 * The version of the IATI standard being used must be declared via the ``version`` attribute of the ``iati-activities`` element.
 This must be a valid value on the *Version* codelist.